TEXT-S&P summary: Fosun International Ltd.

 consumption and financial services sectors.
 Its execution in investment and

 asset divestment is satisfactory, in our view.
-Fosun has a high liquid assets
+Fosun has a relatively high

-base and we believe this offers the company the flexibility to exit.
-For
+liquid assets base and we believe these offer flexibility for the company to

-example, a group of private-equity investors has offered to take Focus Media

-Holding Ltd., in which Fosun holds a 17.18% stake, private for a value of
+exit.
+As Fosun's asset portfolio has become more diversified, the company has

 established a record of generating good returns from investments and realizing